jexxa-projects/Jexxa/README.md

 ### Dependencies for integration tests

-For running integration tests we recommend using local docker containers to provide following dependencies:
+For running integration tests we recommend using local docker containers to provide following infrastructure:

 *   An ActiveMQ instance with default settings: See [here](https://hub.docker.com/r/rmohr/activemq/).
 *   A PostgresDB database with default settings.
 Default user/password should be admin/admin: See [here](https://hub.docker.com/_/postgres).